prime-hadar-policy-bytes/policy_bytes/README.md

 Once the database is set up, to run a development build on your own machine:
 1) Clone/download Repository
 2) `npm install`

+* Create a `.env` file at the root of the project and paste this line into the file:
+    ```
+    SERVER_SESSION_SECRET=superDuperSecret
+    ```
+    While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
+If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, the app will still work but you will get a warning.

+* Start postgres if not running already by using `brew services start postgresql`
+* Navigate to `localhost:3000`

 3) Initialize Facebook Auth by setting up a .env file with a Facebook FACEBOOK_APP_ID and FACEBOOK_APP_SECRET For local development you'll need to run two server: <br/>
 4) `npm run server`